-Deep in the Hades Level, within the confines of the UltraBunker, the POTUS sat on his thronelike chair contemplating the situation in the company of his closest confidants: Fricke, Buckminster, Tibbles and Haberdash.
+Deep within the Hades Level of the UltraBunker, the POTUS sat on his throne-like chair contemplating the situation.
+He was accompanied by his closest confidants: Fricke, Buckminster, Tibbles and Haberdash.
 The conference was marked mostly by silence.
 Tibbles’s eyes rolled back into his head in deep thought.
-Buckminster stared at Fricke, waiting for him to make a suggestion that he could immediately shoot it down.
+Buckminster stared at Fricke, waiting for him to make a suggestion so that he could immediately shoot it down.
 Fricke checked the time on his cell.
-Haberdash doodled a pair of rotund breasts on his notepad.
-The POTUS sighed.
+Haberdash doodled a pair of rotund breasts with erect nipples on his notepad.

 “What?”
 Fricke finally burst, sensing Buckminster’s glare.